Mutual exchange program

 How to register

-Complete the Application for Housing Assistance form available online or at your local FACS Housing office.
+Complete the Application for Housing Assistance form available online or at your local DCJ Housing office.

 What happens next?